Did you know that out of the 3.5 billion total global workforce, 1.1 billion (or 35%) are freelancers?

 - A certificate from your sponsor

-If you’re not sure where or how to get those documents then we definitely suggest speaking with a local business setup specialist in Dubai or the UAE who can help you!
+If you’re not sure where or how to get those documents then we can definitely help you here at DUQE.

-Regardless, you’ll submit all those documents or have the specialist do it for you (we can help you with that).
-Then, assuming everything is good, you’ll get your trade license in about four to six weeks.
+After you submit these documents, assuming everything is good, you’ll get your trade license in about 4 to 6 weeks.